 - Instagram: No data, but Instagram is primarily a mobile first app

-So what exactly does a “mobile first” real estate lead generation campaign look like?
+So what exactly does a “mobile first” real estate marketing look like?
 Well, this might look very different for different Realtors.
-That said, here are a few pointers to make sure your current lead generation strategy is focused on mobile:
+That said, here is a 2019 cheat sheet to make sure your current marketing is up to snuff for mobile:

 - Make sure all images, videos, or animations look great on mobile